 Hatherleigh (50mi) Should you choose to overnight here, the Tally Ho pub here offers great beer and filling food.
 It’s a steep climb out of the village, but worth it for the views from the top.

 Okehampton (58mi) In fact, the hardest climb on the whole route is within Okehampton itself.
 The town is in a valley; the railway… isn’t.
 And, needless to say, we’re heading for a path beside the railway.
-Okehampton station is a curiosity, both the headquarters of the preserved Dartmoor Railway and the terminus of a summer-only mainline service.
+Okehampton station is a beautifully preserved curio.
+For many years it was the headquarters of the Dartmoor Railway heritage line, but in 2021, mainline passenger trains returned, and it’s now the terminus of a frequent passenger service from Exeter.
 Take half an hour to look around and maybe enjoy a coffee.
 (There’s a youth hostel here, too.)

 Meldon Viaduct (61mi) The cycleway follows the railway for a while, but claims the trackbed for its own at Meldon, just in time for the magnificent Meldon Viaduct – the finest structure on the whole route.
 At the summit of the route, this metal beast was too good to lose, and the Devon C2C has given it a whole new lease of life.
 Don’t just speed over, but walk down to the viewing platform to appreciate this feat of engineering.